NeelamMahapatro/LeaveAppOdata/README.md

 ## Backend  - uses Java and Odata service.

-## Database - MySQL in local system, Hana Cloud DB on SAP Cloud Platform
+## Database - MySQL on local system, Hana Cloud DB on SAP Cloud Platform

 To run on local platform or cloud platform, we have to change 2 files
 1. pom.xml - (Activation of Required profile)